TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Methodology

 \textbf{Graph searching:} Starting from a seed node $v_k$, we firstly perform a DFS (Depth-First Search), going forward or backward, to find out whether we can reach other NOIs in $\lambda$ hops, where $\lambda$ is a pre-defined length threshold of search paths.
 If no NOI could be found in a $\lambda$-hop search path, we stop expanding the search along this path.
 Otherwise, we recursively start the DFSs from each found NOI to expand the search paths.

 \textbf{Subgraph sampling:} When the graph searching process from seed node $v_k$ stops, a technique subgraph $TSG_k = (SV_k, SE_k)$ will be created where $SV_k$ is the node set containing all the visited nodes during the graph searching process (including both NOIs and benign nodes) and $SE_k$ is the corresponding edge set.
-We filter out technique subgraphs with less than five NOIs.

-We give an example to illustrate the subgraph sampling process in in Figure \ref{fig:4} ($\lambda$= 3, the NOIs are in black color).
-Starting from the seed node v0, the graph searching step could reach three NOIs (i.e., $v_1$, $v_2$, and $v_3$) and form a technique subgraph inside the oval.